fChristenson/My-life-as-a-programmer/README.md

 > What considerations do I need to make when starting a Fintech company?

-> What will be the programming language that will rule them all?

-> What are the biggest challenges in computer programming field for the coming years?

 > What are the 5 things to do to be a better computer programmer right now?

-> Should I still learn coding in 2019?

-> If a new software engineer was able to do the task they were assigned, but failed to push the file via git - what is your opinion about their standard?

 > If a software engineer gets things done but most often is unable to deliver on time, do they deserve to get fired after a warning?